davehedengren/scripture-maze/README.md

 - **White circle**: Player
 - **Hit Points**: Number of times you can hit walls before game over

-## Running on Replit (Web Version - Recommended)
+## Running on Replit (Recommended)

-### Flask Web Version
 1. Create a new Python Repl on [Replit](https://replit.com)
 2. Copy the contents of `app.py` into your main.py file
 3. Copy the `templates/` folder and its contents
 4. Copy the contents of `requirements.txt` into your requirements.txt file
+5. Set run command to: `python main.py`
-5. Click the **Run** button - Replit will automatically install dependencies and start the web server!
+6. Click the **Run** button - Replit will automatically install dependencies and start the web server!
-6. Your game will be available at your Repl's web URL
+7. Your game will be available at your Repl's web URL

-### Desktop Version (Alternative)
-1. Copy the contents of `main.py` instead of `app.py`
-2. Change deployment type to "Reserved VM (Background Worker)"
-3. This version requires a paid Reserved VM plan
+**OR** Import directly from GitHub:
+- Click "Import from GitHub" and use: `https://github.com/davehedengren/scripture-maze`

 ## Running Locally

-### Web Version (Flask)
 1. Make sure you have Python 3.6+ installed
 2. Install dependencies:
    ```